 In order to insure the quality of care provided to the child who is placed outside his/her home, RI State law (42-72.1) mandates that all foster homes be licensed by the Department.
 The Department has developed specific procedures for processing foster home applications in an effort in insure that each foster home meets minimum standards of health, safety and care.

 Prospective foster homes must complete an application.
 Criminal records checks must be completed on every individual living in the home who is eighteen (18) years of age or older.
 Additionally, a search of DCYF records is done to determine if there has been previous involvement with DCYF and the nature of the involvement.
 A fire inspection must be conducted on the home or apartment.
+A certificate of conformance for lead is required for homes built prior to 1998.
 A physician's reference must be completed.
 The prospective foster parent must participate in a course of pre-service training as well as a home study conducted by one of the Department's licensing workers.

 DCYF recognizes that foster parents provide an invaluable service to the children in their care and to the community as a whole.
 In an effort to assist caregivers in their work, DCYF provides a number of support services to the families and children.
 These services include foster board payments, clothing allowances for the children, child care for foster children of working foster parents, and medical coverage for the children.
 The Department also assists with the cost of smoke detectors and remote boiler switches.

-Other supports available to foster parents are available in the person of DCYF’s Foster Parent Liaison and Foster Forward.
+Other supports available to foster parents are available through Foster Forward.
 Foster Forward maintains a Help Line to provide information and/or clarify issues.
 Foster Forward also maintains a Mentor Program for both non-relative and relative foster parents.